 It might not be your standard digital watch, but the Apple Watch Series 3 will certainly satisfy your tech-obsessed groom-to-be.
 Complete with a GPS, water resistance, an activity tracker, and cellular service, he can leave his phone at home and wear this tech toy no matter what he's doing.
 (Apple Watch Series 3, $409, available at Macy's)

 For the Dapper Gent:

 In terms of watches for formal occasions, your future groom needs a slim version that can comfortably fit under his cuff.
 When it comes to dress watches, Seiko is the name of the game.
 This one features Roman numerals and a leather strap, which gives this piece an ageless vibe.
-(Seiko Mens Dress Solar Watch with Leather Strap, $156, available at Lord & Taylor)
+(Seiko Mens Dress Solar Watch, $195, available at Macy's)

 For an upscale and durable everyday watch, the Omega Seamaster Combines sophistication and technology with a titanium bracelet, a scratch-resistant sapphire crystal, and water resistance.
 Although this style comes with a hefty price tag, it's a purchase that will last him a lifetime and is also notorious for being one of James Bond's go-to styles.
 While he channels his inner wannabe spy, this gift can even satisfy the groom's own "something blue."
 (Omega Seamaster 300, $9,000, Omega)